-Criticism of Trump trade tariffs intensifies
+US tariffs a dangerous game, says EU

 - Five reasons why trade wars aren't easy to win

+"They're our allies but they take advantage of us economically," he said.

+French President Emmanuel Macron called Mr Trump to tell him the tariffs were "illegal".
+Mr Trump told Mr Macron there was a need for the US to "rebalance trade" with the EU.

-UK International Trade Secretary Liam Fox said the 25% levy on steel was "patently absurd".
-He branded the Trump administration's move as "just protectionism", adding: "It would be a great pity if we ended up in a tit-for-tat trade dispute with our closest allies."
+UK International Trade Secretary Liam Fox said the 25% levy on steel was "patently absurd", adding: "It would be a great pity if we ended up in a tit-for-tat trade dispute with our closest allies."

-Mexican Foreign Minister Luis Videgaray said his country would also impose duties: "Mexico's position on trade, or on immigration, or on security, or on whatever area of co-operation with the United States, will not vary, not because of offensive rhetoric nor unjustified unilateral measures like this type.
-We will continue to defend the interests of Mexico, just as we have done until now."
+Gareth Stace, head of trade body UK Steel, said the tariffs were "no way to treat your friend" and called on the government to safeguard the industry's 31,000 jobs.

+Justin Trudeau, the Canadian Prime Minister, said the US move was "totally unacceptable" and rejected the claim that his country posed a national security threat to America.

+Canada plans to impose tariffs of up to 25% on about $13bn worth of US exports from 1 July.
+Goods affected will include some American steel, as well as consumer products such as yoghurt, whiskey and coffee.
-Opposition to the tariffs was joined by congressional Republicans.
-"I disagree with this decision," House Speaker Paul Ryan, the most influential Republican in Congress, said in a statement.

-"Today's action targets America's allies when we should be working with them to address the unfair trading practices of countries like China," he said.
+Opposition to the US tariffs was also voiced by prominent Republicans.
+House Speaker Paul Ryan, the most influential Republican in Congress, said the move "targets America's allies when we should be working with them to address the unfair trading practices of countries like China".

-And House Ways and Means Committee chairman Kevin Brady said: "These tariffs are hitting the wrong target."
-Europe, Mexico and Canada "are not the problem - China is", he added.

 What do the US tariffs mean?